 The National Highway Traffic Administration reported that motorcyclists were approximately 37 times more likely than car drivers to die in a crash in 2007 (the most recent numbers available at this time).
 They were also 9 times more likely to sustain non-life threatening injuries.
 For this reason, among others, motorcycle insurance is a more costly expenditure than car insurance.

 One way to shop most effectively for motorcycle insurance has come about with the advent of sophisticated Internet technology.
-Online motorcycle insurance quote comparison tools make it easy to generate quotes, based on your specific situation and needs, from many different insurers.
-The format makes it so that you can use the same criteria, based on your personal experience and financial history, to generate quotes from different motorcycle insurance providers.
+Online motorcycle insurance quote comparison tools make it easy to generate quotes, based on your specific situation and needs, from many insurers.
+The format allows that you can use the same criteria, based on your personal experience and financial history, to generate quotes from different motorcycle insurance providers.